gaultier/blog/crdb-optimization3-slow-list-messages-part3.md

 Since `Kratos` supports 4 databases (SQLite, PostgreSQL, MySQL, CockroachDB), and this fix works on all databases, every single user benefits from it!

+## The wrong fix

+Since the query provides `nid`, `id`, and `created_at`, would the index `(nid, id, created_at)` also work?

+Counter-intuitively: no!

+Why is that?

+The query does: `ORDER BY created_at DESC, id ASC`.
+The order matters: first we sort by `created_at`, and then by `id`.
+With the index `(nid, id, created_at)`, `created_at` is not the left-leading column after `nid` so the `ORDER BY` no longer matches the order of the index fields.
+That would force the planner to load all of the rows into memory and sort them there!

+Order matters.

+We alternatively could drop `id` from the `ORDER BY` clause since it is actually not required in this particular case, but I decided not to, because that would require modifying the pagination library that generates this query.
+This pagination library is used throughout the codebase so that would be a big risky change.

 ## Results